Eolu/const-gen/README.md

 At the current time, all features are default.

 ### phf
-The `phf` feature implements the CompileConst trait for HashgMaps and HashSets.
+The `phf` feature implements the CompileConst trait for HashMaps and HashSets.
 It will generate a `phf::Map` for HashMap types and a `phf::Set` for HashSet types.
-Note that `phf` does NOT need to be included in your build dependencies, but it out to be included in your runtime dependencies in order to use the constants.
+Note that `phf` does NOT need to be included in your build dependencies, but it ought to be included in your runtime dependencies in order to use the constants.

 ### derive
 The `derive` feature adds `#[derive(CompileConst)]` for structs and enums.
 The requirement is that all members implement `CompileConst` as well.